-'''

-is_module_satisfies(requirements, version=None, version_attr='version')

-Test if a PEP 0440 requirement is installed.
+is_module_satisfies(requirements, version=None, version_attr='version') Test if a PEP 0440 requirement is installed.

-'''

 - requirements (str) Requirements in pkg_resources.Requirements.parse() format. - version (str) Optional PEP 0440-compliant version (e.g., 3.14-rc5) to be used instead of the current version of this module.
 If non-None, this function ignores all setuptools distributions for this module and instead compares this version against the version embedded in the passed requirements.
 This ignores the module name embedded in the passed requirements, permitting arbitrary versions to be compared in a robust manner.
-See examples below.
+See examples below. - version_attr (str) Optional name of the version attribute defined by this module, defaulting to version.
+If a setuptools distribution exists for this module (it usually does) and the version parameter is None (it usually is), this parameter is ignored.